 3. Roast Goose

 Roast Goose is a traditional Cantonese dish.
-Marinated in a sauce of ginger, garlic, honey, cooking wine and soy sauce, an ideal piece of roast goose is supposed to have a crispy skin and juicy meat.
+Marinated in a sauce of ginger, garlic, honey, cooking wine, and soy sauce, an ideal piece of roast goose is supposed to have crispy skin and juicy meat.
 It will be more flavorful if served with plum sauce.

 4. Roast Suckling Pig